Table of contents

 If your cat is experiencing difficulty breathing, your veterinarian will give him supportive care to make him more comfortable.
 This may include the following:

 - Oxygen therapy.

 - Medications to open up the cat's airways (bronchodilators).

 - IV fluids to treat dehydration, if necessary.

 Additional treatment will depend on the underlying cause and may include:

 - Antibiotics to treat a bacterial infection such as pyometra and milk fever.

 - Cooling down the cat (in the case of heat stroke).

-- Medications to treat asthma.
+- Medications such as bronchodilators to treat asthma.